 The Financial Conduct Authority (FCA), which operates independently of the government in charge of the UK's treasury, is in charge of regulating financial companies and the current market.
 Financial Conduct Authority aims to ensure that markets operate competitively and fairly in the UK, benefit customers, staff, and shareholders, and maintain trust in the UK as a major global financial center.
-Money Laundering Regulations in the legislation applies to financial institutions while aiming to maintain this trust.
+Money Laundering Regulations in the legislation apply to financial institutions while aiming to maintain this trust.

 On January 10, 2020, the changes made by the United Kingdom Government's Money Laundering FCA Regulations came into force.
 The UK's AML regime has been updated to include the international standards set by the Financial Action Task Force (FATF) in general and the 5th Money Laundering Directive of the EU.